it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 * Directly at the storage:

-  * copy archive for a backup and set new name (e.g. change day of the backup)
+  * copy archive for a backup and set new name (e.g. change year of the backup)
   * copy info file of the backup and make corresponing name in its name and content

 * Go to ``[[ Settings ]] >> Automation >> Scheduled Actions``